AconCavy/atcoder-challenge-cs/README.md

 ./atcoder.sh new ABC177
 ```

-In the example, the dotnet solution named `ABC177` that contains `Task` and `Test` projects will be created.
+In the example, the dotnet project named `ABC177` will be created.

 ## Create Solver Items